 - Requires an expensive battery

-Pros and Cons of Mopeds
+Pros of Mopeds

 - Better range